 John M. Flack, MD, MPH, will serve as the primary investigator on the study.
 Flack is the Sergio Rabinovich, MD, Endowed Chair of Internal Medicine at SIU School of Medicine and specializes in treating resistant hypertension in minority populations.
 He is an American Society of Hypertension-certified hypertension specialist and also serves as the president of the American Hypertension Specialist Certification Program.

 “High blood pressure affects half of the adult population in America, and is the greatest risk factor for death and disability worldwide,” Flack said.
 “It increases the risk of suffering from heart disease, kidney failure, vascular disease and stroke.
 For patients who can’t manage their hypertension with medications or are seeking an alternate treatment for high blood pressure, this trial offers a promising new approach.”

-In a recent similar study, initial results demonstrated that patients who were treated with the Paradise RDN System had a greater reduction in blood pressure than those treated with a control at 2 months.
-Further, blood pressure reduction was sustained at 6 months in the treated group, along with a decrease in the number of prescribed anti-hypertensive medications.
+A trio of recent ReCor Medical studies showed a consistent reduction of blood pressure in pooled analysis of similar clinical trials.
+Data from more than 500 randomized patients demonstrated that patients who were treated with the Paradise RDN System had a greater reduction in blood pressure than those treated with a control at 2 months.

 The nerves running to the kidneys are especially important in the control of blood pressure.
 The Paradise RDN System is a minimally invasive procedure to treat these overactive nerves.
 A small incision is made in the groin.
 A small, flexible catheter is inserted into an artery supplying the kidney.
 Ultrasound energy is delivered to the tissue surrounding the artery for several seconds.
 The sound waves generate heat to decrease the over-activity of the nerves leading to the kidney.
 Both kidneys are treated.
 Following treatment, the device is removed.